awsdocs/aws-lambda-developer-guide/doc_source/runtimes-extensions-api.md

 # Lambda Extensions API<a name="runtimes-extensions-api"></a>

-You use the Extensions API to create Lambda extensions\.
-Extensions provide a method for monitoring, security, and other tools to integrate with the Lambda [execution environment](runtimes-context.md)\.
-For more information, see [Introducing AWS Lambda Extensions](http://aws.amazon.com/blogs/compute/introducing-aws-lambda-extensions-in-preview/) on the AWS Compute Blog\.
+Lambda function authors use extensions to integrate Lambda with their preferred tools for monitoring, observability, security, and governance\.
+Function authors can use extensions from AWS, AWS Partners, and open\-source projects\.
+For more information on using extensions, see [Introducing AWS Lambda Extensions](http://aws.amazon.com/blogs/compute/introducing-aws-lambda-extensions-in-preview/) on the AWS Compute Blog\.

-The Extensions API builds on the existing [Runtime API](runtimes-api.md), which provides an HTTP API for custom runtimes to receive invocation events from Lambda\.
-As an extension author, you can use the Extensions API to register for function and execution environment lifecycle events\.
-In response to these events, you can start new processes or run logic\.
+As an extension author, you can use the Lambda Extensions API to integrate deeply into the Lambda [execution environment](runtimes-context.md)\.
+Your extension can register for function and execution environment lifecycle events\.
+In response to these events, you can start new processes, run logic, and control and participate in all phases of the Lambda lifecycle: initialization, invocation, and shutdown\.
+In addition, you can use the [Runtime Logs API](runtimes-logs-api.md) to receive a stream of logs\.

-Lambda supports internal and external extensions\. *Internal extensions* allow you to configure the runtime environment and modify the startup of the runtime process\.
-Internal extensions use language\-specific [environment variables and wrapper scripts](runtimes-modify.md), and start and shut down within the runtime process\.
-Internal extensions run as separate threads within the runtime process, which starts and stops them\.

-An *external extension* runs as an independent process in the execution environment and continues to run after the function invoke is fully processed\.
-An external extension must register for the `Shutdown` event, which triggers the extension to shut down\.
-Because external extensions run as processes, you can write them in a different language than the function\.
+An extension runs as an independent process in the execution environment and can continue to run after the function invocation is fully processed\.
+Because extensions run as processes, you can write them in a different language than the function\.
+We recommend that you implement extensions using a compiled language\.
+In this case, the extension is a self\-contained binary that is compatible with all of the supported runtimes\.
+If you use a non\-compiled language, ensure that you include a compatible runtime in the extension\.

 The following [Lambda runtimes](lambda-runtimes.md) support external extensions:
 + \.NET Core 3\.1 \(C\#/PowerShell\) \(`dotnetcore3.1`\)